jackluft/PCAP-Analysis-report/README.md

 ## Running the program
 $ python analyzer.py <file.pcap>
 ## Detecting SYN Flood attacks:
 This program will detect TCP SYN Flood attacks by calculating the number of incompleted 3-way handshakes and take the average of the incomplete handshakes based off all the TCP traffic.
+The implementation of this logic is in the check_syn_flood() function

 ## Detecting UDP Flood attacks:
+This program will detect UDP Flood attacks by calculating the burst rate of the UDP packets.
+The implementation of this logic is in the check_udp_flood() function

 ## Detecting ICMP Flood attacks:
 This program will detect ICMP Flood attacks by calculating the ICMP Echo packets and calculating its packet rate.
 If the packet rate exceeds a threshold value its will be classified as a attack packet.
+The implementation of this logic is in the check_icmp_flood() function

 ## Output: